List of Kamen Rider Gaim characters: Kogane

 Kogane is portrayed by Kataoka Ainosuke VI (六代目 片岡 愛之助, Rokudaime Kataoka Ainosuke) while the unnamed teenage girl is portrayed by Honoka Ando (安藤 穂乃果, Ando Honoka) and Kamen Rider Jam is voiced by Atsushi Ono (斧 アツシ, Ono Atsushi).

 Locust Monster

 The Locust Monster (イナゴ怪人, Inago Kaijin) is a monster created by Kogane, who used the power of the Golden Fruit to fuse a swarm of locusts together.
 It briefly appears during the series before Kota Kazuraba forces it to retreat.
 During the events of Kamen Rider Gaim: Great Soccer Battle!
 Golden Fruits Cup!, the Locust Monster attacks the Soccer World version of Kaito Kumon, who destroys the monster.

-Another Locust Monster appears in the series finale, accompanying Kogane in his quest to seek revenge against the Armored Riders.
+Another Locust Monster appears in the series finale, accompanying Kogane in their quest to seek revenge against the Armored Riders.
 It overpowers Hideyasu Jonouchi and Ryugen before Kota destroys it.

 In battle, it has the ability to transform into a swarm of insects, which can infect people and turn them into mindless monsters or locate suitable hosts for Kogane.